itspratham/Verloop-Assignment/README.md

 # Verloop-Assignment
-Rating_count of the book vary so adjust accordingly and test it will be successful.
+Rating_count of the book vary so adjust accordingly and test, it will be successful.
+Please type the url instead of copy and pasting it.